WieeRd/questionable/README.md

 Errors are not just scary wall of text meant to frustrate us.
 With the exact line number and brief description of the cause,
 90% of the time they are more than enough to solve the problem.
-Before you ask, please READ the error message.
+Before you ask, please *read*, and not just *see*, the error message.

 ## Learn More